 The Stockholm Convention on Persistent Organic Pollutants was adopted at a Conference of Plenipotentiaries on 22 May 2001 in Stockholm, Sweden.
-The Convention entered into force on 17 May 2004, ninety days after submission of the fiftieth instrument of ratification, acceptance, approval or accession in respect of the Convention
+The Convention entered into force on 17 May 2004.

 Article 18 of the Convention requires the Conference of the Parties to adopt arbitration and conciliation procedures to govern the settlement of disputes between Parties to the Convention.
 At its first meeting, held from 2 to 6 May 2005 in Punta del Este, Uruguay, the Conference of the Parties adopted decision SC-1/2, by which it established such procedures.
-The procedures are set out in a new annex to the Convention, Annex G, Part I of which sets forth the arbitration procedure and Part II of which sets forth the conciliation procedure.
+The procedures are set out in Annex G to the Convention, Part I of which sets forth the arbitration procedure and Part II of which sets forth the conciliation procedure.
 Annex G entered into force on 31 October 2007, i.e. one year after the date of the communication of its adoption by the depositary for the Convention.